sneekz85cat/notes/README.md

 4. Keep functions small and focused, adhering to the Single Responsibility Principle.
 5. Continuously refactor to improve your codebase, but preserve existing functionality.
 6. Embrace version control systems to track changes and collaborate effectively.

+# 2024-01-19
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first.
+Optimize only when necessary, and after profiling to identify actual bottlenecks.
+Remember that simplicity, readability, and modular design often lead to more efficient software in the long run."

+This quote emphasizes the importance of not getting bogged down by trying to write highly optimized code from the outset, which can introduce unnecessary complexity and bugs.
+It's a reminder to programmers to prioritize good coding practices and architecture before diving into performance tuning.